rashidsarkar/Educoda---Assignment-Management-System---a11/README.md

   - Firebase Authentication: Secure user authentication system for account management.

-- **Deployment:**
-  - [Specify where your project is deployed, e.g., Heroku, Netlify, Vercel, etc.]

-## Usage

-To get started, visit our website at [Assignment Management System](https://your-website-link.com).
-Create an account, browse assignments, submit your work, and stay organized with ease.

-## Getting Started

-If you want to set up and run this project locally for development, follow these steps:

-1. Clone this repository.
-2. Install the necessary dependencies using [npm](https://www.npmjs.com/).
-3. Run the development server using `npm start`.

-## Contributing

-We welcome contributions to enhance our platform.
-Feel free to fork this repository, make improvements, and submit pull requests.

-## License

-This project is released under the [Specify the license here, e.g., MIT License].

-## Contact

-For questions or feedback, you can reach us at [your contact information or social profiles].

 Start exploring and managing your assignments efficiently with Assignment Management System!